hoodedapollo/DoubleAssignment/README.md

 ___

-### Plan draft
+### Project plan

 Work has been divided in two sub-programs:
 - Develop an iOS application in swift to be run in the robot
 - Develop a python server to be run in a computer
+We decided to use a separate server for two main reasons: the first is the possibility to reuse the speech generation with any device or sofware and the other reason is to work on the project even without a mac OS device.

+Main phases of the project:
 1. SWIFT: elaborate internal state
 2. PYTHON: create a web socket server
 3. SWIFT: send state to server via web socket
-4. PYTHON: generate from state a "human" sentence and send back
+4. PYTHON: generate from state a natuaral language sentence and send back
 5. SWIFT: speech received sentence

 ___